MatteoRepetto/2019-group-12-1/README.md

  </li>
    <li>
      <b>Storing the pre-saved sketches</b></br>
   When the png files were created, we needed to remotely save them.
-Our first option was **firebase** as an image storage service, but its limitations (slow upload, limited space) brought us to try a storage directly on the used server.
+Our first option was **Firebase** as an image storage service, but its limitations (slow upload, limited space) brought us to try a storage directly on the used server.

   The best solution was the **php** language, thanks to his optimal directory management and its ability to write remotely files on a server.
 With **ajax** we sent the php file in post mode, so that we could write and manage a file on a remote server.
 We also chose to use the **jquery** library for a better php language management.